docb/dbRackModules/README.md

 - The values stay the same if the range is changed and the values are still in the range.

 ### EVA
-An ADSR with built in VCA on 2PH.
+An ADSR with built in VCA.
 Designed for using with FM Operators.

 ### Ratio
-This modules applies a ratio to the incoming V/Oct signal.
+This module applies a ratio to the incoming V/Oct signal.
 Designed for using with FM Operators.